publiccodenet/jekyll-theme/README.md

 author: Ben
 audience: Everyone
 expires: 2019-04-22
+bpmn: process.bpmn
 ---
 ```

 The `expires` date is rendered by javascript and will highlight when expired.

+The `bpmn` takes a filename and will draw a BPMN diagram.

 ### Navigation